Product licensure overview

 c) Decentralised Procedure, DCP (EMA)

 e) National Applications (MHRA, HPRA, BfArM, etc.)

-The Regulatory Authorities review the application file and following responses to questions, and the outcome of the site or plant inspection (PAI), will decide whether a Product Licence should be granted.
-For biopharmaceutical MAA filings there are a number of additional considerations that must be taken into account, such as facility design, full method and process validation; when the registration file is in preparation.
+For biopharmaceutical MAAs, there are a number of additional considerations that must be taken into account, such as facility design, full method and process validation whilst the registration file is in preparation.

-Woodley BioReg has expert level knowledge and understanding of all aspects of the EU and US registration pathways, and provides comprehensive advice on the development of regulatory and submission strategies, as well as managing all regulatory agency interactions.
+Woodley BioReg has expert level knowledge and understanding of all aspects of UK/GB, EU, and US registration pathways.
+We provide comprehensive advice on the development of regulatory and submission strategies, as well as managing all regulatory agency interactions.